-Regarding EIA and issuing permits the disclosure requirements determined under the law, have been performed.
-Environmental Impact Assessment and Environmental Management Act obligates to make notification of initiative and refusal to initiate environmental impact assessment broadly – through the official publication Ametlikud Teadaanded and newspapers, also the appropriate agencies and persons etc. must be notified in writing.
-Based on the Administrative Procedure Act public display shall last at least 14 days, during that period persons can submit proposals and objections.
-The public display of the impact assessment programme and report shall last at least 14 days (in case of a report of strategic assessment of environmental impact at least 21 days).
+Regarding EIA and issuing permits, the disclosure requirements determined under the law have been performed.
+Environmental Impact Assessment and Environmental Management Act obligates notify in public of the decision to initiate or not initiate environmental impact assessments, disclose a programme or a report – through the official publication Ametlikud Teadaanded and newspapers, also the appropriate agencies and persons etc. must be notified in writing.
+The public display of the impact assessment programme (both the environmental impact assessment and the strategic evaluation of environmental impact) shall take place at least for 14 days, the public display of the report at least for 21 days, and in the case of a report of strategic assessment of environmental impact, at least for 21 days (excl. plans).
+In the Planning Act, which entered into force on 1 July 2015, the planning procedure and the strategic evaluation of environmental impact have been integrated into one single process.
+Pursuant to the Planning Act, the duration of the public display of the report on planning and strategic evaluation of environmental impact is 30 days.
 In general, these terms are reasonable, while often the large volume of documentation and the complicated nature of the planned activity is not taken into account while assessing environmental impact – regardless of the volume of the report a tendency is to set the limits according to the minimum term allowed by law.
 During the process of the assessment of the impact, all persons can examine the materials, submit proposals and objections regarding the programme and the report on the basis of which the programme and the report are improved, if possible.
-As a rule, the persons submitting proposals receive feedback on whether the proposals were taken into account or not.
-During the processing of the plans engagement of the public takes place already at the initiative stage of the plan and later at the stage of disclosing the plan.
+The persons submitting proposals must receive feedback on whether the proposals were taken into account or not.
+During the processing of the plans, the engagement of the public takes place already at the initiative stage of the plan and later at the stage of disclosing the plan.

-In 2013, that involvement of the public and interested parties has remarkably improved and in general this can be considered as efficient and sufficient – it is possible to take part in the decision-making process for those who so wish.
+In 2016, it is still found that involvement of the public and interested parties has remarkably improved and in general this can be considered as efficient and sufficient – it is possible to take part in the decision-making process for those who so wish.
 In the Ministry of the Environment participation in early phase has improved remarkably.
 More and more stakeholders are included already before completion of a draft document.
 However, often there is less interest for participation in early phases.
 Most of the information is available electronically, new initiatives are announced through the mass media and local advertisements and by ordinary mail.
 The deadlines are usually met, the participation is not limited and the results of participation (remarks, proposals) are taken into account.

 XVIII Website addresses relevant to the implementation of article 6